DioxusLabs/dioxus/docs/guide/src/elements/components.md

 }
 ```

 When declaring a component in `rsx!`, we can pass in properties using the traditional Rust struct syntax.
-Dioxus will automatically call "into" on the property fields, cloning when necessary.
 Our `Post` component is simply a collection of smaller components wrapped together in a single container.

 Let's take a look at the `VoteButton` component.
 For now, we won't include any interactivity - just the rendering the score and buttons to the screen.